reclaim-the-stack/get-started/README.md

 If you have [Total TLS](https://developers.cloudflare.com/ssl/edge-certificates/additional-options/total-tls/) enabled on your Cloudflare domain you also have the option to put the ingress on a subdomain wildcard, eg. `*.reclaim-the-stack.example.com` -> `<tunnel-id>.cfargotunnel.com`.

 Open `platform/cloudflared/config.yaml` and search + replace `example.com` with your own Cloudflare domain.

+After pushing the changes and refreshing the `platform` application in ArgoCD `cloudflared` will start deploying.
+When everything is green, provided you have set up your DNS entries correctly, you should now be able to access ArgoCD and Grafana via your domain on their respective subdomains.